A dehumidifier is an air conditioning device used to reduce and maintain the humidity level in the air.

-Clicking on the image below it will redirect you to the Amazon page where you can have a look at the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page where you can look at the specifications of the power meter we use for our measurements.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to find out how to use a plug-in power meter to measure your electricity usage and electricity cost, look at this YouTube video.

 The electricity usage of a dehumidifier depends on its power consumption.

-A dehumidifier with low wattage will use little electricity and a dehumidifier with high wattage may use quite a bit of electricity.
+A dehumidifier with low wattage will use little electricity, and a dehumidifier with high wattage may use a lot of electricity.

 In the ‘Electricity cost calculator’ section we have made available a calculator that can be used to calculate the daily electricity usage of a dehumidifier.

-A dehumidifier will use a lot of electricity if it has a high wattage and it is running for long periods of time.
+A dehumidifier will use a lot of electricity if it has a high wattage and it is running for long periods.

 Or you can have a look at these electricity measurement units calculators to get a better understanding of:

 > What is a Watt (W) and how do transform Watts into Kilowatts

 > What is a Kilowatt (kW) and how to transform Kilowatts into Kilowatts hour